testsigmahq/testsigma-docs/src/pages/docs/api/test-plans.md

 ---
-title: "Trigger Test Plans remotely"
+title: "Trigger Test Plans Remotely"
 page_title: "Trigger Test Plans remotely using Testsigma"
 metadesc: "How to trigger Test Plan Execution remotely using Testsigma REST API Endpoints, which is useful when you want to fully automate continuous testing within your CI/CD pipeline"
 noindex: false